A.D.M. Evans - United Nations Director and Interrogator at Camp 020 in 1941.

 World War 2

 Signature of Lt.
 A.D.M.
-Evans (National Archives KV 2 files) |
+Evans (National Archives KV 2 files)

 Post War

 After the war, Albert joined the United Nations Organization in Switzerland.
-He traveled back and forth between England, Switzerland and New York quite a bit.
-Unlike many of his fellow UNO workers, Albert generally avoided lengthy sea voyages and traveled by airplane.
-On a trip in 1946, he listed his status as "married".
+He travelled back and forth between England, Switzerland and New York quite a bit.
+Unlike many of his fellow UNO workers, Albert generally avoided lengthy sea voyages and travelled by airplane.
+On a trip in 1946, he listed his status as “married”.
 A later passenger manifest lists his wife as Henriette F.L.
 Evans, a British subject.

-United Nations Flag |
+United Nations Flag

 Our last trace on Albert comes from a passenger manifest in 1956 when Albert and his wife set sail on the Queen Elizabeth from Southampton, England to New York.
 They both listed their country of permanent residence as the USA.
 What became of Albert and his wife?
 Did they remain in the USA or did they eventually return to England or Switzerland?